The Goodbye People (film)

 The Goodbye People is a 1984 American comedy-drama film written and directed by Herb Gardner, based on his 1968 play The Goodbye People.
 The film stars Judd Hirsch, Martin Balsam, Pamela Reed, Vincent Gugleotti, Gene Saks and Ron Silver.
-First screened at the Toronto International Film Festival in 1984, the film was released on January 31, 1986, by Embassy Pictures (by a fitting coincidence, it would be their final theatrical release before the company was merged into Columbia Pictures).
+First screened at the 1984 Cannes Film Festival, it wasn't released in the United States until 1986.

 Plot

+Arthur Korman is a 40-year old man stuck in a job he hates and visits Coney Island every morning to view the sunrise.
+There he meets Max Silverman, the former owner of a hot dog stand at the beach, and his daughter Shirley, who dreams of re-opening the stand since his heart attack.